HinaChoudhry/catcafe/README.md

 -As a user, I want an introduction/info page about company to see what the company do/what they are about so I can decide if I want to visit the café.
 -	The hero text for the homepage include information about the company, what their aim is and what they do.
 -As a user, I want a map of the café to see the location of the café so I can prepare my journey in advance.
--	There is a embedded map on the Contact page with a pin, locating the café (although the location was randomly selected”.
+-	There is a embedded map on the Contact page with a pin, locating the café (although the location was randomly selected).
 The features were tested on multiple browsers and devices to check if the features were appealing as well as responsive.